sociam/mobilevis.github.io/index.md

 | **13:30 - 13:35** 	  | Workshop Opening
 | **13:35 - 15:30** 	  | Invited talks (Chaired by Jun)
 | 	  | Jat Singh, University of Cambridge.
 "Decision Provenance" - Accountability through data flow capture
-| 	  | Michaele Veale, University College of London.
+| 	  | Michaele Veale, University College London.
 Fair Trade Algorithms?
 | 	  | Paolo Missier, Newcastle University.
 Transparency and fairness of predictive models, and the provenance of data used to build them:  thoughts and challenges
 | 	  | Reuben Binns, University of Oxford.
 Making algorithmic decision-making justifiable and contestable; some technical, legal and institutional possibilities
 | 	  | Sophie Stalla-Bourdillon, University of Southampton.
 TBC